 This is Daniel, the guy I married back in 2004.
 Like the nerds that we are, we met when we were 13 at a mutual friend’s house during a game of Dungeons and Dragons.
 Which quickly evolved into a game of Truth or Dare, since it was the ’90s and we were curious kids in the middle of puberty.
 We were on and off until 2002, when we decided to get serious.
 Daniel works in IT, is antisocial, and generally hates most people.
 But he loves me, so I guess that says something.

-This is Delanie, 12 year old daughter.
+This is Delanie, our 13 year old daughter.
 She’s super brilliant (I’m not kidding, she’s in the gifted and talented program), confident, and marches to the beat of her own drummer.
 She has been playing the violin since she was 6 years old and now plays in her middle school’s orchestra.
 She’s on a local competitive cheer team and makes it very clear that she is NOT a stereotypical cheerleader.
+And as if that’s not enough, she exercises her brain on her school’s academic team and she’s a Job’s Daughter.
+She’s a busy girl and she likes it that way.
 She simultaneously cracks me up and makes me want to strangle her on a daily basis.

-This is Elysa, otherwise known as Ellie, our nine year old daughter.
+This is Elysa, otherwise known as Ellie, our ten year old daughter.
 She’s the sweetest, most generous child that you will ever meet.
 She is extremely sensitive and wears her heart on her sleeve.
+She cries.
+A lot.
 She is also a mama’s girl through and through and I swear she would climb back in the womb if she could.
-She’s a violinist like her sister, a gymnast, and a Girl Scout.
+She’s a violinist like her sister, a cheerleader like her sister, and a Girl Scout.
 With her perfect shade of dark red/auburn hair, the smattering of freckles across her nose, and the most adorable cheeks in the world, I kind of want to eat her.